 Each year, a lottery application is posted on our website so that parents may apply for their child or children for the upcoming school year.
-The 2016-17 application is no longer available as the deadline to apply was April 1, 2016 at 3:30 p.m.
-The 2017-18 lottery application is now available.
-Please CLICK HERE if you wish to apply.
-The deadline to apply for the 2017-18 school year is on March 31, 2017 at 3:30 p.m.
+The 2017-18 lottery application is no longer available.
+Please CLICK HERE if you wish to apply for the 2018-19 school year.
+The deadline to apply for the 2018-19 school year is on March 30, 2018 at 3:30 p.m.

 If more students apply for an upcoming school year than there are spaces available, a random, public lottery drawing will be used to create a waiting list.
 This has always been the case for TPS as we average between approximately 1,500 to 1,800 applications yearly.

 Each April, the random, public lottery drawing is held and all applications received for the upcoming school year are pulled by grade level and category.
 As per Education Code 47605, enrollment priorities for TPS are as follows:

 Category 1: Currently enrolled TPS students (Please note that currently enrolled TPS students do not need to submit a new lottery application from year to year.
 Category 1 students are automatically enrolled in the upcoming school year and are not pulled in the lottery.)